Hackari/ip/AI.md

 ## Profile Pictures

-All profile pictures were made by ChatGPT 4o.
+All pictures were made by ChatGPT 4o.